An Unfortunate Emperor

 Remains of the lower gate of the Ostburg (Eastern Castle)

 When Heinrich the Lion got pardoned and his allodial possessions of Braunschweig and Lüneburg were returned to him in 1185, the family went back to Germany, except for Otto who stayed at the English court.
-Richard, crowned king in 1189 and childless, wanted to make Otto his heir, but his attempts to create him Earl of York came to nothing as did a planned marriage with the Scottish royal heiress Margaretha.
+Richard, crowned king in 1189 and childless, wanted to make Otto his heir, but his attempts to endear him to the English barons by creating him Earl of York did not work out, and nor did a planned marriage with the Scottish royal heiress Margaretha.
 Imagine Otto had become king after Richard - in addition to the many Henrys/Heinrichs we'd have to deal with a second bunch of Ottos as well. *grin*

 In the end Richard had to be content to give him the Poitou as fief and make Otto Duke of Aquitaine in 1196.
 Not a bad position for a third son - his oldest brother, another Heinrich, would inherit the Welfen possessions.